Vintage PC pages

 The video card behaves rather like a 3270 terminal screen "in front of" a CGA (or MDA) screen.
 At startup, the 3270 screen is transparent and can't be seen; a terminal emulator program would make it visible.

-I don't have a complete pinout for the monitor socket.
+I don't have an official pinout for the monitor socket.
 It's DE9, with at least the following pin assignments:

 Pin 3: No connection